cHAuHaNz/TGUserBot/README.md

 Pluggable [``asyncio``](https://docs.python.org/3/library/asyncio.html)
 [Telegram](https://telegram.org) userbot based on [Telethon](https://github.com/LonamiWebs/Telethon).
-Forked by [cHAuHaN](https://t.me/amnd33p). from Uniborg
+Forked by [cHAuHaN](https://t.me/amnd33p) from Uniborg

-    /**

-        Your Telegram account may get banned.
+    **Your Telegram account might get banned.**

     I am not responsible for ANY improper use of this bot.

     This userbot is intended for the purpose of having fun with memes, as well as efficiently managing groups.

-        You ended up spamming groups, getting reported left and right, and you ended up in a Finale Battle with Telegram and at the end Telegram Team deleted your account?
+    You ended up spamming groups, getting reported left and right, and you ended up in a Final Battle with Telegram and at the end Telegram Team deleted your account?

-        And after that, then you pointed your fingers at us for getting your acoount deleted?

-        I will be rolling on the floor laughing at you.
+    and then if you pointed your fingers at me for getting your acoount deleted, I will be rolling on the floor laughing at you.
-    /**

 ## Installing